Israeli war crimes: Beit Jala massacre

-On January 6, 1952, Israeli forces conducted a raid at the West Bank town of Beit Jala, then under Jordanian control, and demolished three homes using explosives.
+On 6 January 1952, Israeli forces conducted a raid at the West Bank town of Beit Jala, then under Jordanian control, and demolished three homes using explosives.
 This operation resulted in the deaths of seven Palestinian civilians, including a 23-year-old man and his wife, as well as a mother and her four children aged between 6 and 14.
-The raid was purportedly a retaliatory act for the rape and murder of an Israeli Jewish girl, Leah Feistinger, in Jerusalem a month prior.
-Leaflets left at the scene, written in Arabic, claimed the attack was a “penalty” for that crime, attributing responsibility to residents of Beit Jala.
+Leaflets left at the scene, written in Arabic, claimed the attack was a "penalty" for the rape and murder of an Israeli Jewish girl, Leah Feistinger, in Jerusalem a month prior, attributing responsibility to residents of Beit Jala.
 The United Nations Truce Supervision Organization (UNTSO) condemned the raid as a serious breach of the 1949 Armistice Agreements, highlighting the indiscriminate nature of the attack and the targeting of civilians.

 Bureij camp massacre

 On the night of 28 August 1953, Ariel Sharon and his military Unit 101 carried out a massacre on the Bureij refugee camp, killing at least 20 civilians.
 According to UN officials, the Israelis threw bombs through the windows of huts while Palestinian refugees were sleeping and shot at those who tried to flee.
-The incident was described as an “appalling case of deliberate mass murder” by the UN Mixed Armistice Commission, which was set up to monitor the 1948 truce.
+The incident was described as an "appalling case of deliberate mass murder" by the UN Mixed Armistice Commission, which was set up to monitor the 1948 truce.